There are more things to do in San Jose, Costa Rica than you may imagine.

 Visit the Museo de Ciencias Naturales La Salle

 On the south west side of Parque Metropolitano La Sabana there is the Museo de Ciencias Naturales La Salle.
-If you are interested in natural history and don’t mind observing embalmed animals and butterflies, visiting is one of the things to do in San Jose Costa Rica.
+If you are interested in natural history and don’t mind observing embalmed animals and butterflies, visiting is a must do.

 PRACTICAL INFORMATION: The museum is open Mondays to Saturdays from 8:00 am to 4.00 pm and on Sundays from 9:00 am to 5:00 pm.